-Within those season, expect the unexpected.
+Within those seasons, expect the unexpected.
 Weather can change rapidly and it’s good to be aware and mindful of current weather predictions and warnings.

 Do I Have to Walk the Thorsborne Trail?

-As there are no facilities or accommodation on the island, hikers are required to carry in (and out) all of their camping gear and supplies.
+As there are no facilities or accommodations on the island, hikers are required to carry in (and out) all of their camping gear and supplies.

-It is possible to access the island and some of the beachfront campsite by boat or kayak.
+It is possible to access the island and some of the beachfront campsites by boat or kayak.
 These are booked separately through the QPWS campsite booking application.

 Are there Crocodiles on Hinchinbrook Island?

 On the North Queensland coast, saltwater crocodiles are everywhere.
 This is especially true for Hinchinbrook Island.
-Here, where there are few people to disturb them, crocodiles are prevalent along the beaches and tidal creeks and rivers on the island.
+Here, where there are few people to disturb them, crocodiles are prevalent along the beaches, tidal creeks, and rivers on the island.